 Here's the TL;DR:

-You choose Tinybird if:
+You might choose Tinybird if:

-- You want a fast and scalable analytics backend
+- You want a fast and scalable analytics backend that minimizes developer friction

 - You don't care to learn deep ClickHouse internals

-You choose ClickHouse if:
+You might choose ClickHouse (open source or managed) if:

 - You can take the time to understand ClickHouse internals